Megalithic Visions

 Pottery is one of the most often found archaeological item from the Neolithic.
 More or less complete pieces are found.
 However, there are many finds of sherds from pottery that seem to be deliberately destroyed.
 Many seem associated with ritual activities around entrances of Megalithic monuments.
 Locations Sherd depositions are reported from a number sites …

-Dolmen – Chambered Megalithic Monuments
+Dolmen and Passage tombs – Symbolism of chambered Megalithic Monuments

 The term dolmen from the Breton words taol for table and maen for stone was initially used for the horizontal cover stones of chambered megalithic monuments and from late 18th and the 19th was used in France to describe two or more uprights with at least one cover stone.
 Although many national and regional names …